 The Bank is a leading Icelandic financial institution, offering a full range of financial services in the Icelandic financial service sector with a total of 37 branches and outlets across the country.
-The Bank was established on 7 October 2008 as a limited liability company, but the history of its predecessor, Landsbanki Islands hf. ("LBI hf." or "LBI ehf."), dates back to 1886.
+The Bank was established on 7 October 2008 as a limited liability company, but the history of its predecessor, LBI hf. (formerly Landsbanki Islands hf.), dates back to 1886.